 Each option offers its own advantages and disadvantages.
 Milling and overlaying Demers Avenue is a less expensive option and the pavement work can be completed in 1-2 weeks, but it doesn’t allow for any layout changes and only has a design life of 10 years.
 Reconstruction on the other hand would allow for layout changes and has a design life of 30 years, but is more expensive and would take 6 months or more to complete.
 Some of the potential layout changes that could be done with reconstruction are curb extensions, bicycle lanes, wider sidewalks, and removing parking.
 There will be an opportunity with either option to include aesthetic improvements such as park benches, planters, landscaping, etc.

-Through preliminary meetings with various agencies and groups, three alternatives for Demers Ave have been developed.
-These alternatives are in no way finalized and will be changed based off of comments received through the completion of the public input meeting tentatively scheduled for the Fall of 2017.
+Through preliminary meetings with various agencies and groups, four alternatives for Demers Ave have been developed.
+These alternatives are in no way finalized and will be changed based off of comments received through the completion of the public input meeting scheduled for January of 2018.
 Please click on the alternative to review the corresponding design layout.Alternative 1 - Mill and Overlay

-This reconstruction alternative has a very similar layout to the existing Demers Ave, with a couple exceptions.
-One, curb extensions would be placed at the 3rd St, 4th St, and 5th St intersections and two, because of the curb extensions the right turn lanes at each intersection would be eliminated.Alternative 3 – Reconstruction B
+This reconstruction alternative has a very similar layout to the existing Demers Ave.
+Optional curb extensions are shown at the 3rd St, 4th St, and 5th St intersections and because of the curb extensions the right turn lanes at each intersection are eliminated.Alternative 3 – Reconstruction Option B

-The project strategy for 5th Street will be to mill and overlay that roadway.
-As discussed under Demers Ave, that will involve milling off some of the existing bituminous pavement and replacing it with new asphalt pavement as well as replacing any sidewalk curb ramps that don’t meet current standards.
+The project strategy for 5th Street will be to mill and overlay the roadway.
+As discussed under Demers Ave, it will involve milling off some of the existing bituminous pavement and replacing it with new asphalt pavement as well as replacing any sidewalk curb ramps that don’t meet current standards.

 The projects will be federal aid eligible, which covers approximately 80% of the project costs, with the remaining 20% being shared by the State of North Dakota and the City of Grand Forks.
-An allotment, based on the overall project cost, will be provided to include aesthetic improvements elected by the city.
-Any cost for aesthetic improvements beyond the allowed allotment as well as any city utility work will have to be paid for with 100% city funds.
+Aesthetic improvements may be eligible for project funding if approved by the NDDOT.
+Any cost for aesthetic improvements beyond those approved as well as any city utility work will have to be paid for with 100% city funds.

 If you have any questions or wish to comment on the projects, please call Michael Wilz at 701-328-4457 or email him at email@example.com.